SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 * We've "dumbed down" the modern shaders: no smarts, the texturemap nodes are back to dangling from the SWTOR Shader nodegroups (so allowing to interpose color correction nodes and stuff as usual).
 * Instead of having an add-on code generate the shaders on the fly, the shaders are stored in a .blend file, and the add-on replaces the normal modern shaders with these dumb ones, placing the texturemaps' nodes alongside and linking them correctly.

-What are the advantages of this?
+What are the advantages to this?

 * The most important one is that any modifications to our SWTOR shaders "library" of sorts can be tried and saved quickly just by playing in that Blender project.
 What's more: if we choose to have the add-on replace the modern shaders in a given object with these dumb ones by **linking** to them instead of **appending** them, any improvement done to the shaders in the future will become available to older projects automatically.
 And if we need to do a per-project custom work, we can always convert a linked shader into a permanent one.
 * Another one: **these customizable shaders can coexist with the modern, automated ones**.
 What's more: one can keep both in a given material and alternate linking them to the Material Output node for comparison sake (or put a Mix Shader in-between) or as a backup of sorts.

-What's more: we can keep several SWTOR shader library files at once and alternate among them.
+* We can even keep several SWTOR shader library files at once, if needed.

-So, how does this work in a practical level?
+So, how does this work at a practical level?
 The available tools are:

 #### Add Custom SWTOR Shaders:
 It simply adds the customizable shaders to the currently open Blender project, which will become available through add > Group submenu (if one can see an add > SWTOR submenu, too, that one leads to the modern shaders instead).
 This operator is disabled if we happen to be editing the .blend file we selected as a library in the add-on's preference settings, to avoid accidental duplications or loopbacks.
 Its options are: